4 Funny Illustrated Books that Perfectly Capture the Introvert Life

 2. Quiet Girl in a Noisy World: An Introvert’s Story

-Deciding between a board game party or sipping tea in solitude?
-I think that’s a no-brainer for most introverts.
+Deciding between a big party or sipping tea in solitude?
+I think that’s a no-brainer for introverts.
 And that’s where Debbie Tung’s Quiet Girl in a Noisy World: An Introvert’s Story comes in.
-It’ll give you a warm fuzzy feeling when you read it and is truly a gem for all the amazing introverts who are also highly sensitive.
+It’ll give you a warm fuzzy feeling when you read it and is truly a gem for all the amazing introverts who are also highly sensitive people.

 The book illustrates Tung’s experiences as she steps into adulthood.
 From socializing and dating in her final year of college to falling in love with an extrovert, finding a job, and getting married, Tung depicts her journey as an introvert through her sweet and funny cartoons.

-As introverts, I think a lot of us want reassurance that it’s perfectly normal if we want to spend more time alone than, say, an extrovert friend — and Tung reminds us that it’s perfectly OK.
+I think a lot of us introverts want reassurance that it’s normal that we want to spend time alone — and Tung reminds us that it’s perfectly OK.

 Quiet Girl in a Noisy World: An Introvert’s Story is a must-read for you or any introvert in your life.
-It’ll help you with self-discovery, as well as embracing your introversion.
-If you prefer staying at home with your pet over socializing because you love their company more, then this is the right book for you.
+It will help you wholeheartedly love and embrace your introversion.
+If you prefer staying home with your pet over socializing because you love their quiet company, then this is the right book for you.
 Click here to buy it on Amazon.

 3. Introvert Doodles: An Illustrated Look at Introvert Life in an Extrovert World

-Maureen “Marzi” Wilson’s Introvert Doodles: An Illustrated Look at Introvert Life in an Extrovert World does exactly what its title promises.
+Introvert Doodles: An Illustrated Look at Introvert Life in an Extrovert World, written and illustrated by Maureen “Marzi” Wilson, does exactly what its title promises.

-I strongly feel that introverts and extroverts can be great friends, as I have friends who are extroverts, and honestly, I think I have learned (or at least think I learned) a thing or two from them on how to not be awkward in social gatherings.
+I strongly feel that introverts and extroverts can be great friends, as I have good friends who are extroverts.
+They bring energy to our friendship and complement my quiet personality well.
+Honestly, I have learned a thing or two from them on how not to be awkward in social settings.

-Introvert Doodles: An Illustrated Look Introvert Life in an Extrovert World is for all those who constantly find themselves in socially awkward situations and make excuses to get away, like being busy with work just to miss an event (but in reality, we’re staying home and completing movie marathons with our pets).
+Introvert Doodles: An Illustrated Look Introvert Life in an Extrovert World is for all those who constantly find themselves in awkward social situations and make excuses to get away, like being busy with work just to miss an event.
+In reality, we’re staying home and completing movie marathons with our pets.

 Whether you’re an introvert, extrovert, or have social anxiety, you should definitely add this book to your reading list.
 Click here to buy it on Amazon.